 Menu pricing strategies

-It’s time to start crunching numbers.
-When pricing food, you can use one of several strategies to arrive at an appropriate price point.
-Here are three to get you started.
+It’s time to start crunching numbers for your restaurant’s menu pricing strategy.
+Here are three strategies to get you started.

 Pricing by food cost